Find Grad Schools

 Science: Using scientific rules and methods to solve problems.

-Job Outlook for Atmospheric, Earth, Marine, and Space Sciences Professors
+Is There Going to be Demand for Atmospheric, Earth, Marine, and Space Sciences Professors?

-In the United States, there were 13,100 jobs for Atmospheric, Earth, Marine, and Space Sciences Professor in 2016.
+There were about 13,100 jobs for Atmospheric, Earth, Marine, and Space Sciences Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Atmospheric, Earth, Marine, and Space Sciences Professor by 2026.
-There will be an estimated 1,200 positions for Atmospheric, Earth, Marine, & Space Sciences Professor per year.
+Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.

 undefined